 CCUK webinar: Options for industry collaboration against fraud Inbox Comms Council UK

-CCUK members are invited to our webinar where you'll hear about the anti-fraud work of the Cyber Defence Alliance (CDA) and the National Cyber Security Centre (NCSC).
+CCUK members were invited to our webinar where you'll hear about the anti-fraud work of the Cyber Defence Alliance (CDA) and the National Cyber Security Centre (NCSC).

 We strongly encourage you to join this webinar to gain a deeper understanding of the wider fraud context, with proactive measures being taken by government, and how your company can be part of the solution.

 More information can be found below.
-The webinar is taking place on Wednesday, 9th July, from 3pm to 4pm.
-To sign up, please use this link.
+The webinar took place on Wednesday, 9th July, from 3pm to 4pm.

 CCUK webinar: options for industry collaboration against fraud